SEMICeu/documentation/toolchain.md

 - a _thema_ repository - A repository that contains the source content of one or more data specifications.
 - a _publication_ repository - A repository associated with a publication environment.
 It contains the source of the static website published by the publication environment.
 - a _generated_ repository - The repository that contains the result of processing the publication repository using a CI/CD flow.
+- a publication point - A structure describing the data specification to be published as a commit in a thema repository.